mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/arcee.md

 ./one-click.ksh
 ```

-This script will create the necessary AWS resources, deploy the SageMaker endpoint, set up and configure the EC2 instance, and install and start the MAAP services.
+This script will create the necessary AWS resources, deploy the SageMaker endpoint, set up and configure the EC2 instance, and install and start the application services.

 ### Post-Deployment Verification
 1. Access the UI service by navigating to `http://<ec2-instance-ip>:7860` in your web browser.